 “Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

 When it comes to National Parks, Big Bend checks all the boxes.
-Rivers, mountains, canyons, dark skies, hot springs and fossils are just a few of the amazing things you will see in the park.
+Rivers, mountains, canyons, dark skies, hot springs and fossils are just a few of the amazing things you will find in this park unit.
 Since it’s also one of the least visited and largest National Parks, there’s enough space to explore and not feel crowded.
 If you choose to visit in June, which is low season, like we did, you’ll practically have the park to yourself.

 Big Bend, located in the desert of deep Southwest Texas, along the United States/Mexico border, is named after the big bend in the Rio Grande river.
 The river serves as the Southern park boundary and forms the border between the United States and Mexico.
 The National Park Service takes care of and administers to approximately 118 miles along the border.
 Looking across the river into Mexico from a National Park is a unique experience.